socolofs/tamoc/README.rst

 This package requires:

 * Python 2.3 or higher and is now compatible with both Python 2.7 and Python 3.8+.
-Python 2 compatibility is will no longer be ensured.
+Python 2 compatibility will no longer be ensured.
 Please move to Python 3 if you have not already done so.

 * Numpy version 1.16 or higher